dsp-jetpack/JetPack/doc/deployment_guide.md

     **The storage OSDs/journals configuration is not specified if the storage nodes are 14G servers with HBA330 controllers, but must be specified for all other storage node configurations.**

-    > Note: Additional nodes can be added to your stamp-specific .properties file if your environment contains more than that supported by the base architecture, as described in the Dell EMC Ready Architecture for Red Hat OpenStack Platform Reference Guide Version 13.
+    > Note: Additional nodes can be added to your stamp-specific .properties file if your environment contains more than that supported by the base architecture, as described in the Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13.

-    The examples in this file are based on the Dell EMC Ready Architecture for Red Hat OpenStack Platform Reference Guide Version 13, and the installation scripts rely on the VLAN IDs as specified in this file.
+    The examples in this file are based on the Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13, and the installation scripts rely on the VLAN IDs as specified in this file.
 For example, the Private API VLAN ID is 140.
 So, all addresses on the Private API network must have 140 as the third octet (e.g., 192.168.140.114).
-Table 2: VLAN IDs on page 15 below lists the VLAN IDs.
+The table below lists the VLAN IDs.

     | **VLAN ID**           | **Name**                                                 |
     |-----------------------|----------------------------------------------------------|